spkprav/taskey/README.md

 Please fork this repository and contribute back using pull request.

 Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.

-I hope this helps you in building your next android app.